darafferty/losito/docs/source/tec.rst

         This method generates TEC values from a traveling ionospheric disturbance (TID) wave.
 The wave has an altitude of 200 km, a peak-to-peak length of 200 km and travels at a speed of 500 km/hr.
 The amplitude of the wave can be specified with :term:`maxdtec`, the maximum differential TEC parameter.

     Turbulence
         This method generates TEC values using a model of a turbulent ionosphere.
-The model adopts a Von Karmen spectrum for the turbulence and is based on the implementation of Buscher (2016) [#f1]_.
-The ionosphere is approximated as a thin layer at a height given by :term:`hIon` and with a velocity given by :term:`vIono`.
+The model adopts a Von Karman - spectrum for the turbulence and is based on the implementation of Buscher (2016) [#f1]_.
+The ionosphere is modeled as a single thin layer at a height given by :term:`hIon` using the frozen turbulence approximation: the screen structure itself is constant in time, but moves with a velocity given by :term:`vIono`.
         The maximum differential TEC can be specified with :term:`maxdtec`.